 2. Becoming is better than being. – Carol Dweck

 Everyday Application: Becoming is all about the journey and the path you take to reach a given destination.
 Being implies that you have reached what you set out to, and most of us get content and stay there.
 However, there is more excitement in the learning and growing that happens on the way to being.

 3. Teaching is a wonderful way to learn. – Carol Dweck

-Everyday Application: Think about a time you were trying to teach someone something. either in your personal life or at work.
+Everyday Application: Think about a time you were trying to teach someone something.
+Either in your personal life or at work.
 Chances are you learned something that day.
 It might have been something about yourself, or maybe the other person had an idea that they shared about the task.
-We see things from other people’s perspective when we are trying to teach them something new.
+We see things from other people’s perspectives when we are trying to teach them something new.

 4. What can I learn from this?
 What will I do next time I’m in this situation? – Carol Dweck